Energinet-DataHub/.github/README.md

 File: [structurizr.yml](.github/workflows/structurizr.yml)

-The workflow renders all views in a Structurizr workspace.
-The diagrams are placed in a user-defined folder and auto-committed to the current branch.
+The workflow renders all views in a Structurizr workspace as `*.png` files (diagrams).
+The diagrams are placed in a folder defined by `DIAGRAM_FOLDER` combined with the name of the DSL file, and auto-committed to the current branch.
+E.g. the images generated from a file named `views.dsl` will be placed in `DIAGRAM_FOLDER\views\`.

-The implementation uses a Structurizr lite docker image and a script available at [Structurizr / Puppeteer](https://github.com/structurizr/puppeteer).
-In case the redering of diagrams fails, see if a newer image is available at [Docker Hub](https://hub.docker.com/r/structurizr/lite/tags).
+The implementation uses a Structurizr Lite docker image available at [Docker Hub](https://hub.docker.com/r/structurizr/lite/tags) and a script available at [Structurizr / Puppeteer](https://github.com/structurizr/puppeteer).

+**Notice:** In case the redering of diagrams fails, see if a newer docker image.

 Inputs: